Fredrum/riftOnLinux/README.md

 - Get kms-vulkan to actually use Vulkan and not OpenGL.
 - Get a stereo/multiview example using Vulkan working on Raspberry Pi4b.
 Actually this is working now see:  https://gitlab.freedesktop.org/mesa/mesa/-/issues/6882
+but running disappointingly slow even when pointing the camera to empty space.